We’re a community that helps you learn to code, then get experience by contributing to open source projects used by nonprofits.

 As long as your code is publicly viewable, and you have a live demo, you can use whatever you want.

 As soon as they're 100% tested and ready.
-In addition to hundreds of thousands of adult learners, many schools and teachers also rely on freeCodeCamp.
+In addition to millions of adult learners, many schools and teachers also rely on freeCodeCamp.
 We owe it to everyone to only release this once it's stable.

 Quincy started our open source community in 2014.
 He is now just one of many active contributors.